 From a pricing standpoint:

-- Merchants on Advanced / Pro / Plus can assign different shipping services across multiple return policies.
+- Merchants on Advanced / Pro / Plus plans can assign different shipping services across multiple return policies.

 This article will go in depth on both of those advantages, and cover how to set up multiple shipping services in Loop.